IHEP-LQCD/distillation_scripts/README.md

 # distillation_scripts
-Python scripts for all of distillation processes based on Pyquda.
+Python scripts for all of distillation processes based on [PyQuda](https://github.com/IHEP-LQCD/PyQuda).